Gnome94/Hacking-Beauty-Dapp-Tools/README.md

     npm install -g ethereumjs-testrpc
     ```

-2. Download box.
+2. Compile and migrate the contracts.
     ```javascript
-    truffle unbox react-dapp-material-ui
-    ```

-3. Compile and migrate the contracts.
-    ```javascript
     truffle compile
     truffle migrate
     ```

-4. Run the webpack server for front-end hot reloading.
+3. Run the webpack server for front-end hot reloading.
 For now, smart contract changes must be manually recompiled and migrated.
     ```javascript
     npm run start
     ```

-5. Jest is included for testing React components and Truffle's own suite is incldued for smart contracts.
+4. Jest is included for testing React components and Truffle's own suite is incldued for smart contracts.
 Be sure you've compile your contracts before running jest, or you'll receive some file not found errors.
     ```javascript
     // Runs Jest for component tests.
     npm run test